sentryco/SearchBarKit/README.md

 - Add more comments with AI
 - Remove unit test, add uitest
 - It seems placeholder text-color for SearchBar text doesnt work for macOS.
 Try to fix it
+- Store accessIds in an accissible const
+- Make SearchBar a ViewBuilder and add styling as a textfield modifier?

 ## Future improvments:
 - Add SearchBarIdentifier (injectable accessid) (for now these are hardcoded)